-12 At that time, Michael will rise, Ps the Great Commander who defends your people.
-It shall be a time of 2421 anguish as never before since the nations first existed until this very day.
+12 • 1At that time, Michael will Mt rise, the Great Commander who Rev 35; defends your people.
+It shall be a time Feet of anguish as never before, since the 20:12 nations first existed until this very day.

-Then all those whose names are written in the Book will be saved.
-2Many of those who sleep in the Region of the Dust will awake, some to everlasting life but others to eternal horror and shame.
-3Those who acquired 11:33 knowledge will shine like the brilliance also in chapters 2-5 of the book of Wisdom.
-These texts, fruits of the faith and the trials the Jewish people had undergone in the last two centuries before Jesus, prepared for what he was going to teach about the resurrection (Mk 12:18).
+Then, all those, whose names are written in the book, will be saved.
+2Many of those who sleep in the TM Region of the Dust will awake, some Jn 5:29 to everlasting life but others to eternal horror and shame.
+3Those who 11:33; acquired knowledge will shine, like Wis 3.7; the brilliance of the firmament; those who taught people to be just will shine, like the stars, for all eternity.